Sleepmakeswaves: 2021–2023: Live at the Metro

 In November 2021, the band released a live album named Live at the Metro with recordings taken from their 2015 Metro Theatre show originally recorded for Triple J's Live at the Wireless.
 They were announced for the inaugural Monolith Festival alongside Karnivool, COG & Plini in March 2022, following by their rescheduled These Are Not Your Dreams tour for May 2022, however both tours were rescheduled to August 2022 and September/October 2022 respectively.

 2024-present: It’s Here, But I Have No Names For It

 In April 2024, the band released their 4th full-length studio album It’s Here, But I Have No Names For It through Bird's Robe Records.
 The album was self-produced and engineered by the band, and mixed by Andrei Eremin.
+They toured Australia, the UK, Europe, and USA in support of the record, including headlining at Dunk Festival in Belgium and Post Festival in Indianapolis.
 2025 saw the band announced as co-headliners of the Bird's Robe 15th Birthday tour alongside Caspian, ...And You Will Know Us by the Trail of Dead, Cog and other artists affiliated with the Bird's Robe Records label.